lclevy/canon_cr3/readme.md

 ## MDAT (main data)

-The MDAT section contains 4 parts:
+The MDAT section contains 4 or 5 parts:

 1. a fullsize, lossy jpeg version of the picture
 2. a small version of the picture in raw or craw (1624x1080)
 3. a fullsize version, in raw or craw
 4. data for CTMD (Canon Time Metada)
+5. for dual pixel (delta?) picture, in raw or craw